Vulnerable Person Registry

 - A photo of the person’s face.
 Please note that the photo must be in JPEG (.jpg) format.

 In the event of an emergency responding officers and other responding emergency service workers will have immediate access to this registry.
-This can help provide vital information in a timely manner and reduces the likelihood that critical information is not overlooked.
+This can help provide vital information in a timely manner and reduces the likelihood that critical information is overlooked.

 If I don't live in Barrie, can I still use the registry?